thibalbo/sf-opendata-insights/README.md

 pip3 install -r requirements.txt
 deactivate
 ```

+That will clone the repo to your remote machine and install the required libraries.

 We will also use a local database to store our datasets.
 On the root directory of your project run: